mirza-sync/hyperflexed/4-hover-cursor-slide/README.md

    > Hope I won't google on how to center a div inside another div. `display: grid; place-items: center`.
 Future me pls dont forget this. 😉

 2. Damn... making the sliding on hover effect is actually so simple.
 Just get the x's cursor posotion, get the percentage relative to window's width, and set the percentage to the `left-side` element.
 Hoping one day I'll be this creative to figure out things like this by myself. #KeepLearning.

    > The sliding effect is easy, but sliding into your DM is hard #rejection😢

+3. Followed the tutorial and change the `font-family` to `Lobster`.
+Unfortunately I don't have it in my laptop, and it fallback into something that look like a `Comic Sans`.
+And the awesome effect suddenly turns into the worst creation.
+Just one small change, and it effect the whole art.